ricardoamaro/drupal-lxc-vagrant-docker/README.md

 Vagrant 1.1+ lxc plugin allows it to control and provision Linux Containers as an alternative to the built in (and heavy) Vagrant VirtualBox provider for Linux hosts.

-Deploy and develop on Drupal with LXC, Vagrant and Docker.
+Deploy and develop on Drupal with LXC, using Vagrant and/or Docker.

-Takes about 2-3 minutes to have a full running Drupal development box.
+Takes about ~2 minutes to have a full running Drupal development box.
 Installing Drupal on lxc containers has never been faster and easier.